History of Dubuque, Iowa: Modern history

-Following the World War II, Deere and Company built their manufacturing plant on a parcel of land adjoining the Mississippi River north of Dubuque, opening it in 1947.
+Following the World War II, John Deere built its manufacturing plant on a parcel of land adjoining the Mississippi River north of Dubuque, opening it in 1947.
 This plant, which today builds construction equipment became one of the major employers in the Dubuque area.

 As television gained in popularity, area residents found that the geography of Dubuque made reception of over the air television signals difficult in some parts of the city.
 In response, a cable television system was developed in Dubuque during the mid-1950s.
 This made the Dubuque cable system one of the earlier systems to be developed in the country.
 The development of the Dubuque cable system meant that most homes in the lower lying regions of the city did not have television antennas - which was one of the main reasons why the city was chosen as a location for the movie F.I.S.T.
 Today, Mediacom runs the Dubuque cable system.